JohanMabille/johanmabille.github.io/source/_posts/2014-10-25-writing-c-plus-plus-wrappers-for-simd-intrinsics-5.markdown

 <!-- more -->

-As said in the previous section, the first problem of this code is its lack of genericity; we are highly coupled to the SIMD instruction set wrapped, and replacing it with another one requires code changes we should avoid.
-If we want to make the code independant from the SIMD instruction set and the related wrapper, we need to hide the data specific to this instruction set, that is, the vector type and its size (the number of scalars it holds).
+As said in the previous section, the first problem of this code is its lack of genericity; we are highly coupled with the SIMD instruction set wrapped, and replacing it with another one requires code changes we should avoid.
+If we want to make the code independant from the SIMD instruction set and the related wrapper, we need to hide the specifics of this instruction set, that is, the vector type and its size (the number of scalars it holds).

 ### 4.1 Hiding the wrapper type

-Basically, we want to be able to select the right wrapper depending on the scalar type and the instruction set used.
+We want to be able to select the right wrapper depending on the scalar type and the instruction set used.
 When talking about selecting a type depending on another one, the first thing that comes to mind is type traits.
-Here our traits must contain the wrapper type and its size depending on the scalar type used:
+Here our traits must contain the wrapper type and its size associated with the scalar type used:

 {% coderay lang:cpp simd_traits.hpp %}
 template <class T>